 Often what we share verbally when summarizing a source highlights the main points of our impression of the material; we capture all the necessary points, but we do so concisely.
-For Self-Practice Exercise 8.2, you will need to work with a partner to compose a succinct summary of your article.
+For Self-Practice Exercise8.2, you will need to work with a partner to compose a succinct summary of your article.

-H5P: Critique Pre-Writing

-For this exercise, you will spend some time ensuring that you really understand the article you intend to work with.
-It might feel repetitive, but ensuring you have a good handle on the content is critical to writing a good critique.

-For this exercise, you will need the article you intend to use for your critique and your pre-writing exercises from chapter 7.
+SELF-PRACTICE EXERCISE 8.2/DISCUSSION 2

+Part A: Do individually
-• Briefly make note of any area you struggle with or have a reaction to.
-(This will help you later.)

-Make notes on what you think the main ideas are.

-• Compose a short paragraph summarizing your article (75 to 100 words).
+- 1. Scan your article's abstract (if there is one), introduction, headings, topic sentences, and conclusion. - 2.
+Read the article in its entirety.
+Briefly make note of any area you struggle with or have a reaction to.
+(This will help you later.) - 3.
+Make notes on what you think the main ideas are. - 4.
+Compose a short paragraph summarizing your article (75 to 100 words).

-Peer Review

-For this exercise, you will work with a partner.

-If you aren't able to work with a classmate, you can also bounce ideas off a friend or family member and get them to help you talk through some of the same question prompts below.
+Part B: Collaboration: Please complete with a classmate.

-- Do not refer to your summary for this next part.
-Verbally summarize your article for your partner in 30 to 60 seconds. - Your partner will need to take very brief notes of the verbal summary you give. - Switch roles.
-Take notes for your partner in the space below.
+- 1. Put your summary aside and do not refer to it for this next part. - 2.
+Verbally summarize your article for your partner in 30 to 60 seconds.

-Once you have both summarized verbally and taken notes for each other, show the summary paragraph you wrote in Part A to your partner.

-Read the summary paragraph and compare it to the notes you took from the verbal summary.

-Prepare feedback based on the following questions.

-- What were the differences between the verbal and written summaries? - Did the written summary contain anything unnecessary or miss anything important? - Which one was organized more logically?

-Share your thoughts verbally with your partner, and be sure to ask questions to clarify your partner's notes for you, too.

-If it's helpful, you can skip ahead to the document download page to export a version of the document so far and send it over to them.

-Reflection

-Reflect on what you learned from working with your partner.
-Are there discrepancies in or issues with your summary?
-Revise your summary so you will have a composed paragraph you can insert into your critique later.

-Now, let's establish a working thesis for this essay.
-Remember, your thesis isn't set in stone - we just need something we can work with for now.
-Consider the sample thesis above:

-• In Smith's (2009) article, he effectively argues his case for the reinstatement of capital punishment in Canada.

-This suggests you thesis should reference the article (Smith), say what it is about (bringing back capital punishment in Canada), and make a judgement about it ("effectively argues his case").

-Can you use that formula to establish a working thesis for this essay?
+- Your partner will need to take very brief notes of the verbal summary you give. - 3.
+Switch roles. - 4.
+Once you have both summarized verbally and taken notes for each other, show the summary paragraph you wrote in Part A to your partner. - 5.
+Read the summary paragraph and compare it to the notes you took from the verbal summary. - 6.
+Prepare feedback based on the following questions: - What were the differences between the verbal and written summaries? - Did the written summary contain anything unnecessary or miss anything important? - Which one was organized more logically? - 7.
+Give both the notes and summary back to your partner, and read your own, asking for clarification if necessary. - 8.
+Revise your summary, so you will have a composed paragraph you can insert into your critique later. - 9.
+Come up with a working thesis for your paper.
+What was your overall impression?
+(You may change or add to this later when you learn more about what to look for when critiquing.)